 - Consider Journaling: Journaling has many benefits.
 A journal can act as a stress reliever, motivator, and creative outlet.
 Having a journal handy can help you find a positive place to channel negative thoughts or emotions, on Sunday and beyond.

-- Exercise: You don’t have to do something high intensity, but being active can help ease anxiety.
+- Exercise: You don’t have to do something high-intensity, but being active can help ease anxiety.
 You can join a yoga class, hit the gym or just take a brisk walk around your neighborhood to feel energized and motivated.

 - Make a Friend at Work: It can be hard to make a friend at work, especially if you tend to feel anxious or find it hard to talk to people.
 But office friends are an important resource – they give you something to look forward to at work, and can act as an emotional support system or just someone to laugh with in the office.

 There is no one size fits all solution to combating the Sunday Scaries.
 In the end, it’s up to you to determine what steps you should take to ease your anxiety and prepare for the week ahead in a healthy way.
-In addition to the tips listed above, there are plenty of other ways to cope with this phenomenon and help yourself succeed.